Robinatp/YOLO_Tensorflow/YOLO_V3/YOLOv3-Tensorflow-detect-export/README.md

-# tensorflow-yolo-v3
+# Implement YOLOv3 with TensorFlow(TF_Slim)

 Implementation of YOLO v3 object detector in Tensorflow (TF-Slim).
-Full tutorial can be found [here](https://pjreddie.com/media/files/yolov3.weights), train for coco dataset.
+The weight can be found [here](https://pjreddie.com/media/files/yolov3.weights), train for coco dataset.

 Tested on Tensorflow 1.8.0 on Ubuntu 16.04.